 - Fireworks Cruise: Onboard the Blue & Gold Fleet you'll find music, dancing, booze, and front-row seats to the fireworks over the Bay.
-Sailings from Pier 41 begin at 8pm, and from Tiburon at 8:30 pm.
-A booze-free cruise leaves at 8:15pm at Pier 39. // blueandgoldfleet.com
+Sailings from Pier 39 begin at 8:30pm, Pier 41 at 8:40 and from Tiburon at 8:30 pm. // blueandgoldfleet.com

 - Angel Island and Treasure Island: If you feel brave enough to battle the bridge traffic, the panoramic views of the fireworks from Treasure Island are worth it.
 Or, put yourself on a ferry early in the day and head to Angel Island for more Insta-worthy lookout spots.

-- Bernal Heights Park and Twin Peaks: As long as the fog doesn't roll in, finding a hilltop view of the fireworks is one way to avoid the Fisherman's Wharf mosh pit.
+- Bernal Heights Park, Twin Peaks, Tank Hill, and Coit Tower: As long as the fog doesn't roll in, finding a hilltop view of the fireworks is one way to avoid the Fisherman's Wharf mosh pit.

 - Berkeley Marina: Live entertainment, food, face painting and dragon boat rowing are all part of the festivities, which start at noon; the fireworks begin at 9:30pm. // 201 University Ave.
 (Berkeley), ci.berkeley.ca.us

-- Richmond Waterfront: Bring your blankets and chairs to the Craneway Pavilion on Independence Day eve for movie sing-a-longs and other musical performances by the Oakland Symphony beginning at 8pm. // Sunday, July 3, 1414 Harbour Way South (Richmond), oaklandsymphony.org
+- Richmond Waterfront: Bring your blankets and chairs to the Craneway Pavilion on Independence Day eve for musical performances by the Oakland Symphony beginning at 8pm, and then a fireworks symphony with musical accompaniment. // Tuesday, July 3, 1414 Harbour Way South (Richmond), oaklandsymphony.org

 - Concord: This fourth annual festival includes a 5k run, parade, carnival, and fireworks at 9pm. // Mt.
 Diablo High School, 2450 Grant St. (Concord), concordjuly4th.com

-- Mountain View: The San Francisco Symphony will host its annual Fourth of July Spectacular at Shoreline Ampitheatre with no fewer than three Star Wars themes as well as a Summer of Love–themed program.
-The fireworks go off at 9:40pm. // Shoreline Amphitheatre, One Ampitheater Parkway (Mountain View), sfsymphony.org
+- Mountain View: The San Francisco Symphony will host its annual Fourth of July Spectacular at Shoreline Ampitheatre with no fewer than three Star Wars themes as well as pop by Broadway vocalist Capathia Jenkins, hit Pixar songs, and an Armed Forces salute.
+The grand finale will be a dazzling display of fireworks. // Shoreline Amphitheatre, One Ampitheater Parkway (Mountain View), sfsymphony.org

 - San Jose: This year's Rose, White and Blue Parade is all about bicycles.
-Wind your way along The Alameda, have a picnic and enjoy live music, an antique car show, and more.
-Fireworks boom at 9:30pm. // sanjose.org
+Wind your way along The Alameda, have a picnic and enjoy live music.
+Just ten minutes away, fireworks will boom at Discovery Meadow at 9:30pm. // rwbsj.org, rotaryfireworks.org

 - Redwood City: This town doesn't brag about hosting the largest Fourth of July parade in Northern California for nothing—its festival gets going at 10am and doesn't stop until fireworks have fizzled out.
 Enjoy a Battle of the Bands, food, arts and crafts, and other festival fun in all the hours in between. // parade.org